MahmoudLkashef/MahmoudLkashef/README.md

 **Talking about Personal Stuffs:**

 - 💻 I’m currently working on something cool :wink:;
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, i'd like to help;
 - 📫 How to reach me:

 <h3 align="left">Connect with me:</h3>